belastingdienst/opr-paas/docs/administrators-guide/capabilities.md

   - my-custom-key: key_123
   - my-custom-revision main
 - The Paas operator would create an entry in the list generator in the ApplicationSet, with custom fields set as elements
-- The cluster-wide ArgoCD ApplicationSet controller would create a new application for my-paas-capability-mycap
+- The cluster-wide ArgoCD ApplicationSet controller would create a new Application for my-paas-capability-mycap
-- the new application would have the following set in `spec.source.kustomize.commonLabels`:
+- the Application would have the following set in `spec.source.kustomize.commonLabels`:
   - key: key_123
   - revision: main
 - From here, Kustomize could use these values to be set on all resources create by the cluster-wide ArgoCD for this capability for this Paas